Seaham: Governance and politics

 An electoral ward with the same name exists.
 The population of this ward taken at the 2011 census was 8419.

 Seaham is part of the Easington parliament constituency and is currently represented in the House of Commons of the Parliament of the United Kingdom by Labour Member of Parliament, Grahame Morris, who has served since the 2010 general election.

-Today

-Seaham has fine beaches and transport links to the eastern coast.
-From 2001 most of the Durham coastline was designated as a "heritage coast" and Seaham beach was entirely restored.

-In 2002 the Turning the Tide project won, jointly with the Eden Project, the prize for Outstanding Achievement in Regeneration in the annual Royal Institution of Chartered Surveyors awards.
-Seaham Hall is now a luxury hotel and spa.

-The "Byron Place" shopping centre (named from Seaham's association with Lord Byron) opened in 2007 and includes Asda and Wilko stores.

-In 2006, a survey conducted by Halifax revealed that Seaham was, at the time, the top property price increase hotspot in England and Wales as average prices had risen by 172% since 2003 although the average price remained well below the national average.
-It is believed this surge had been greatly helped by regeneration work in the area, and in particular the new housing estate East Shore Village.

-Today, the town has a population of around 22,000, and is served by Seaham railway station, which lies on the Durham Coast Line, running from Middlesbrough to Newcastle, via Hartlepool, Stockton and Sunderland.
-Local bus services operated by Arriva North East and Go North East also provide access to the nearby towns of Murton, Peterlee and Houghton-le-Spring, as well as further afield to Sunderland, Newcastle upon Tyne, Durham, Darlington, Stockton-on-Tees and Middlesbrough.
+Education

-Seaham has one secondary school, without a sixth-form, called Seaham High School, before 2016 known as Seaham School of Technology.
+Seaham has one secondary school, without a sixth-form, called Seaham High School (before 2016 known as Seaham School of Technology).

-In October 2021 hundreds of dead crabs were washed-up on the beach at Seaton Carew.
-Similar mass die-offs of shellfish occurred along other stretches of the northeast coast.

 Sport

 Seaham's main football team is Seaham Red Star F.C., formerly Seaham Colliery Welfare Red Star, located near Seaham's Red Star park.
-The club plays in Northern League Division One.
+The club plays in Northern League Division Two.

-Seaham has two cricket clubs, Seaham Harbour Cricket club, and Seaham Park Cricket Club.
-Both senior teams play in the Durham & Northeast Cricket League.
+Seaham has three cricket clubs, Seaham Harbour Cricket Club, Seaham Park Cricket Club and Dawdon Welfare Cricket Club.